migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2023-03-17 Sun: Discussed with Yuriy on possible progression with Op Stack.
+2023-03-17 Sun (3h): Discussed with Yuriy on possible progression with Op Stack.
 Began looking at the documents as well as the smart contracts required for deployment.

-2023-03-16 Sat: Began looking at smart contract rollups via Op Stack as an alternative.
+2023-03-16 Sat (4h): Began looking at smart contract rollups via Op Stack as an alternative.
 One problem with Rollkit (Cosmos SDK) is that they do not yet have a connection with EVM chains, thus unable to utilize EVMs as data availability layer.

 2023-03-15 Fri: Continued studying Rollkit and Cosmos SDK.
 Launched rollups on Celestia, without shard 1 interaction.
 One concern is that there is no EVM chain used as the data availability layer.
 Also, it seem that Polaris is the only option for enabling EVM execution environment in Cosmos based chains / rollups.
 Looking into alternatives, possibly Op Stack.